gbmhunter/blog/content/electronics/components/power-regulators/charge-pumps/_index.md

 In charge pump designs in which both legs of the capacitor are switched to different parts of the circuit at the same time, the capacitors are called _flying capacitors_, named because both their leads are for a brief moment in time disconnected from the circuit.
 The capacitor connected across the output load is called the _reservoir capacitor_, _storage capacitor_ or _load capacitor_[^sipex-charge-pump-caps-for-rs-232].

-{{% img src="charge-pump-voltage-doubler-schematic.png" width="700px" caption="The basic schematic for a voltage doubling charge pump circuit." %}}
+{{% figure src="charge-pump-voltage-doubler-schematic.png" width="700px" caption="The basic schematic for a voltage doubling charge pump circuit." %}}

 Schottky diodes are preferred because of their low forward voltage drop and higher switching speeds.